hazelcast/hazelcast-reference-manual/src/Map.md

 #### Creating A Member for Map Backup

-Now, let's create a second member by running the above code again.
-This will create a cluster with 2 members.
-This is also where backups of entries are created; remember the backup partitions mentioned in the [Hazelcast Overview section](#hazelcast-overview).
+Now let's create a second member by running the above code again.
+This will create a cluster with two members.
+This is also where backups of entries are created--remember the backup partitions mentioned in the [Hazelcast Overview section](#hazelcast-overview).
 The following illustration shows two members and how the data and its backup is distributed.

 ![Map Entries with Backups in Two Members](images/2Nodes.png)